Does God answer our prayers faster when we give Him deadlines?

 I didn’t realize, but what I was actually saying was “God, I am only willing to trust (and cooperate with) you within this timeframe.
 My faith can only go so far.”
 No wonder, going past the deadline felt like crossing a line that almost left my faith dead.

 How did I get to such a place?

 I am a planner striving to be a doer.
-With a Bachelor Degree at 19, my life was pretty mapped out – PhD and a good international job by 24, married with twins by 26 and adopt an orphan internationally.
+With a Bachelor Degree at a young age, my life was pretty mapped out – PhD and a good international job by 24, married with twins by 26 and adopt an orphan internationally.
 By my calculations, this plan maximized my chances of living out the promise in Psalm 128:6 – to see my children’s children.
 Do the Math.

 I set off on a good track, speeding through Masters and PhD with few road bumps and landing a good job.
 Then, everything paused… as if God went for sabbatical.
 My marriage, childbearing and adoption plans all stood still.
 Meanwhile, time flew as though I’d relocated to the hyperbolic time chamber.
 It felt like going to bed in January and waking up in December – to the same fate.
 During this season, the dreaded frequently asked question was “what’s new?” lol.

 The world preached that I was logging extra time on singlehood and the Church said “Amen.”
 By some conventional osmosis, I became overly self-conscious about being single.
 Then, I had this eureka moment and figured I could just wire every marriage deadline to God #Genuis.
 Soon enough, I began praying like a landlord serving an unconditional notice to a tenant: “God, I don’t know how you’ll do it, but I need to get married by …” My prayers were a hot porridge of warnings to the devil and ultimatums to God.